Personal injury attorney Missouri

 Negotiate With the Victim

 The insurance adjuster will start negotiating with the victim after calculating the value of the claim.
 No matter how nice the adjuster seems, it is important to remember that they are looking out for their company’s best interests, not yours.
 It is every insurance adjuster’s goal to settle a claim for as little as possible in order to save their company money.
 To reach this goal, insurance adjusters often make low offers or put pressure on victims to accept unfair offers.
 They can also use sneaky tactics to delay settlement talks or lower the value of your claim.
-For these reasons, it is strongly recommended that car accident victims allow an experienced personal injury attorney to handle the negotiations.
+For these reasons, it is strongly recommended that car or motorcycle accidents victims allow an experienced personal injury lawyer to handle the negotiations.

 Have you been injured?
 Don’t let the insurance adjuster convince you to settle for less than you deserve.
-Let the personal injury attorneys at The Missouri DWI & Criminal Law Center negotiate with the insurance company to secure a sizable settlement.
+Let the personal injury lawyers at The Missouri DWI & Criminal Law Center negotiate with the insurance company to secure a sizable settlement.

 Cass County Accident